-One of the most important aspects of any decent supplier is the quality of their customer service.
-The Good Energy website puts across a happy and friendly feel, but do their support team reflect this personality?
-Well, in 2017 they won the ‘Customer and Staff Care’ award at the Wiltshire Business Awards, so they must be doing something right!
+One of the most important aspects of any decent supplier is the quality of its customer service.
+The Good Energy website puts across a happy and friendly feel, but does its support team reflect this personality?

-However, in our experience, we have found customers generally have mixed opinions of their customer support.
-Currently, online reviews of Good Energy show a mix of positive and negative opinions.
-Some customers have spoken of the friendliness of the customer service on the phone and the speed at which they solve problems.
-Other customers have commented that they appear to care about their customers and that they’re generally helpful and efficient.
+In our experience, we have found customers generally have positive opinions of its customer support.
+Good Energy reviews online show that customers appreciate the friendliness and efficiency of its customer service staff on the phone and the speed with which they solve problems.
+Many comment that they appear to care about their customers and that they’re generally helpful and efficient.

 I've had nothing but good service from Good Energy.
 I too have found there have been confusions over billing, but nothing serious, and the people I have dealt with have been super-friendly and helpful.

-However, for all the positive comments, we’ve also encountered customers that feel quite the opposite.
-Some customers have been left bemused and frustrated at receiving inaccurate and miscalculated bills and being undercharged initially before being hit with huge bills further down the line - putting them in debt to Good Energy.
-Other customers have claimed that they were still being billed for weeks after leaving the company, even when leaving without any debt on their account.
+In the past, we've encountered customers that feel quite the opposite.
+Some customers had been left bemused and frustrated at receiving inaccurate and miscalculated bills and being undercharged initially before being hit with huge bills further down the line - putting them in debt to Good Energy.
+Other customers have claimed that they were still being billed for weeks after leaving the company, even if they left without any debt on their account.

-The way in which the customer service team has communicated and responded to these issues has also frustrated customers, with some saying they have become slow to respond by email and difficult to contact over the phone.
+The way in which the customer service team used to communicate and respond to these issues has also frustrated customers, with some saying they were slow to respond by email and difficult to contact over the phone.